campuscode/rails-guides-pt-BR/source/debugging_rails_applications.md

 See [ruby/debug#408](https://github.com/ruby/debug/issues/408) for details.

-Debugging with the `web-console` gem
+Debugging with the `web-console` Gem
 ------------------------------------

 Web Console is a bit like `debug`, but it runs in the browser.
-In any page you are developing, you can request a console in the context of a view or a controller.
+You can request a console in the context of a view or a controller on any page.
 The console would be rendered next to your HTML content.

 ### Console